By Womaness Editors 4-Minute Read

 Three things I always keep on/in my nightstand

-“My Gone in a Hot Flash Spray to cool me down when night sweats hit—and they always do at 3:00AM—a big Yeti cup of ice water with mint and lemon that stays cold all night (I am an ice addict), and my Bible.”
+“A cooling spray to cool me down when night sweats hit—and they always do at 3:00AM—a big Yeti cup of ice water with mint and lemon that stays cold all night (I am an ice addict), and my Bible.”

 “Just figure out what will make YOU happy and trust it a lot more.
 Don’t ask others for advice who don’t have a clue what they are doing.
 You’re doing great!”